apache/flink/docs/dev/custom_serializers.md

 {% endhighlight %}

 Note that your custom serializer has to extend Kryo's Serializer class.
-In the case of Google Protobuf or Apache Thrift, this has already been done for
+In the case of Apache Thrift, this has already been done for
 you:

 {% highlight java %}

 final ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

-// register the Google Protobuf serializer with Kryo env.getConfig().registerTypeWithKryoSerializer(MyCustomType.class, ProtobufSerializer.class);

 // register the serializer included with Apache Thrift as the standard serializer
 // TBaseSerializer states it should be initialized as a default Kryo serializer